sachin-trilio/HowTos/OIDC_LDAP_AD_Setup.md

     kubectl apply -f triliovault-dex-azure.yaml
   ```

-8. Now create a cluster role binding using the below command:  Replace the username with MS email ID and clusterrolebinding name since it has to be unique
+8. Create a cluster role binding using the below command:  Replace the username with MS email ID and clusterrolebinding name since it has to be unique

   ```
     kubectl create clusterrolebinding admin-binding-az --clusterrole=cluster-admin --user=<MS Email id>